-If you are a homeowner or renter you may already have some coverage for your stored items if you have homeowner or tenant insurance.
+If you are a homeowner or renter you may already have some coverage for your stored items if you have homeowner or Tenant Protection Plan.
 Read through your policy to understand what is covered, any policy exclusions, deductibles and coverage limits.
 Even with your current policy, you may want to purchase additional storage unit insurance.

 The coverage will depend on the policy – so make sure to read it carefully.
 Typically, a self-storage insurance plan will cover any damage due to:

 Again, the answer will depend on your policy.
 Most policies will have a deductible and cover up to a certain amount.
 The higher your coverage, the more you will pay for your monthly premium.

 Insurance is great to have, but there are a few things to keep in mind that will limit the risk of damage.
 First, ensure that your items are locked in your unit.
 A disk or cylinder lock provides the highest level of security.
 Be smart about how you store items.
 Use pallets or shelves to keep things off the ground and cover with plastic sheets to protect against moisture and dust.
 Keep in mind that extremely valuable items might not be the best self-storage candidates.
 You should also never store flammable or hazardous materials.